astechedu/WebDevOpsTutorial/kubernetes.md

-//The connection to the server 127.0.0.1:16443 was refused - did you specify the right host or port? #1916
+##The connection to the server 127.0.0.1:16443 was refused - did you specify the right host or port? #1916

 ENV:

 host : mac

       multipass ubuntu:20.04 * 2 (one: microk8s-vm-0 the other one: microk8s-vm-1)
       microk8s 1.19/stable

 OPERATION: